CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab2a-Gettingstarted.md

    ![Launch Azure Portal](../Images/azureportalicon.png)

-1. In sign-in window, kindly sign in using the provided Azure credentials
+1. In the sign-in window, kindly sign in using the provided Azure credentials

     - **Email/Username:** <inject key="AzureAdUserEmail"></inject>